Elementary/Middle Education Major (Grades K-9) - Bachelor of Science (BS)

 Students in all teacher education programs must satisfy the School of Education (SOE) core requirements.

-Students in all teacher education programs must be admitted to the School of Education in order to complete their program requirements and be eligible for endorsement for the appropriate teaching license(s).
+Students in all teacher education programs must be admitted to the School of Education to complete their program requirements and be eligible for endorsement for the appropriate teaching license(s).
 Students majoring in elementary/middle education (grades K-9) must meet specific program admission criteria.

 Retention and advancement